Miguel Cabrera Player Props: Tigers vs. Rockies

 Miguel Cabrera At The Plate

-- Cabrera has nine doubles, a home run and 19 walks while hitting .236.
+- Cabrera is hitting .236 with nine doubles, a home run and 19 walks.

-- In 55.6% of his 45 games this season, Cabrera has picked up at least one hit.
-He's also had seven multi-hit games.
+- He has hit a long ball in one of 46 games, and in 0.6% of his plate appearances.

-- In nine games this year (20.0%), Cabrera has picked up an RBI, including two games with multiple runs batted in.
+- In 10 games this year (21.7%), Cabrera has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.